TheRisingSun777/kaspi_etl/apps/kaspi_offers_dashboard/docs/DECISIONS.md

 ## 2025-08-11 — Settings source of truth migration to v2
 We standardized on `server/db/pricebot.settings.json` keyed by merchantId.
 UI writes via `/api/pricebot/settings` with `storeId` as merchantId; routes (opponents/run/export) now read v2 fields (minPrice/maxPrice/stepKzt/ignoredOpponents).
 Legacy `pricebot.json` helpers remain for backward compatibility but are not used for new writes.

+## 2025-08-11 — Local telemetry for KPIs (runs)
+We persist lightweight run telemetry to `server/db/pricebot.runs.json` keyed by merchantId to power KPI tiles (`/api/pricebot/stats`).
+Each run stores timestamp, count, and avgDelta.
+This avoids DB complexity and keeps privacy local.
+Future: aggregate bulk runs and compute winRate once apply-path is implemented.

 ## 2025-08-11 — Dry-run by default for repricing
 All run/bulk actions default to dry-run and require explicit confirmation to apply, to prevent accidental price changes.